Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: A GLMM Model in glmmrBase

 \end{itemize}

-For covariance functions with a single variable argument, the function is specified in terms of the absolute distance between the values of the variable.
-For multiple variable arguments, the Euclidean distance is used.
+The Euclidean distance is used for all the functions.
 For example \code{~(1|fexp0(x,y))} will generate a covariance matrix where the covariance between two observations with positions $s=(x,y)$ and $s' = (x',y')$ is $Cov(s,s') = \text{exp}(- \vert \vert s-s' \vert \vert/ \theta)$ where $||.||$ is the Euclidean distance.
-In these cases, the positions $x$ and $y$ will often be unique such that $Z$ will be an identity matrix and the random effect is equivalent to a Gaussian process with exponential covariance function.
 For some of the covariance functions, we provide two parameterisations (for example, \code{fexp} and \code{fexp0}).
-The aim of these functions is to provide a version that is compatible with group membership covariance structures, since a model specified as \code{gr(j)*fexp(t)} would not be identifiable since there would be two free parameters multiplying the exponential function.
+The aim of these functions is to provide a version that is compatible with other functions with leading covariance parameters as, for example, a model specified as \code{gr(j)*fexp(t)} would not be identifiable as there would be two free parameters multiplying the exponential function.